 Things to Do in Tangalle

 If you want to step outside of the resort and explore the area, there are plenty of options.
-You can go on a safari to Yala National Park or Udawalawe National Park, head to Galle Fort (a UNESCO World Heritage Site), visit the temple in Gandara, tour a tea plantation and more.
+You can go on a safari to Yala National Park or Udawalawe National Park, head to Galle Fort (a UNESCO World Heritage Site), visit the nearby Buddhist temples in Dickwella or Gandara, tour a tea plantation and more.
 For more ideas head to my guide to Sri Lanka’s south coast.

 Getting to Anantara Tangalle